CircleOfNice/CiRestClientBundle/README.md

 - SO WHY DON't YOU USE IT AT ALL??

 ##Summary of our motivation:
-There's so much crap in the internet and we wanted to get rid off it.
+There's so much crap in the internet and we wanted to get rid of it.
 That's what Circle is supposed to do.

 #Summary
 A smart REST client with a comfortable API providing all REST methods and returning a Symfony Response Object.